tebexio/TebexHeadless-OpenAPI/sdks/nodejs/docs/HeadlessApi.md

 ## updateTier

-> CMSPagesResponse updateTier(token, tierId, opts)
+> UpdateTierResponse updateTier(token, tierId, opts)

-TODO
+Updates the given teir to the provided package.

-Updates a tier.
+Updates a tier to a new package.

 ### Example